tanveerahmed9/AWS_ACP/README.md

 Structure anticipated:-

-Public - for public functions
-Private - for private functions tests - for tests (if any) gitignore - for encrypted password path
+functions folder- for all functions test folder - This will contain Pester tests psd1 - modulel metadata psm1 - module file gitignore - for encrypted password path